mbarger2/weekly_work/Week 5/README.md

 My accuracy (~71%) with an untrimmed approach is strong but I am curious how much more accurate the model would be with the aforementioned technique.

+An attempt was made to trim all outliers beyond 2*IQR of all continuous values but accuracy dropped to ~67%.
+The next attempt will have fewer outliers.

 ## Original Overview